brimdata/zed/docs/language/operators/README.md

 csv output requires uniform records but different types encountered
 ```

-By using `fuse`, the unified schema of fields and types across all records is assembled in a first pass through the data stream, which enables the presentation of the results under a single, wider header row with no further interruptions between the subsequent data rows.
+By using `fuse`, the unified schema of field names and types across all records
+is assembled in a first pass through the data stream, which enables the
+presentation of the results under a single, wider header row with no further
+interruptions between the subsequent data rows.

 ```zq-command
 zq -f csv 'ts < 1521911721 | fuse' stats.log.gz weird.log.gz